 Refer to the indoor unit installation manual for more details.
 Leak test and vacuum drying should be done before the power supply is set to the unit.
-If not, see also the flow chart earlier described in this chapter (see "6.5.1 About checking the refrigerant piping" [> 48]).
+If not, see also the flow chart earlier described in this chapter (see "6.5.1 About checking the refrigerant piping" on page 19).